 Based on the offers I’ve seen, cruising is easily the most affordable way to visit the country.
 Tours of the country are very expensive compared to its neighbors in the Caribbean.

-In twelve hours, we should be able to take in many of Havana’s highlights, including the beautiful streets, antique cars, expansive churches, plazas, and quite possibly a mojito or two.
+In twelve hours, we were able to take in many of Havana’s highlights, including the beautiful streets, antique cars, expansive churches, plazas, and quite possibly a mojito or two.

 I also like the fact that someone who is only able to take one week off can take this cruise and also attend all of FinCon while only burning one week of vacation.
 If you’re not into FinCon (the Financial Conference where media & money meet), I’m sure you could find something else fun to do in Florida, home of the happiest place on earth, among other things.